113ll3/Ibmclouddocscli/sdk/sdk_network_request.md

 ## Android
 {: #request-android}

-1. Make sure you have [imported the Client SDK and initialized it](sdk_BMSClient.html#init-BMSClient-android) in your Android application.
+1. Make sure you've [imported the Client SDK and initialized it](/docs/cli/sdk/sdk_BMSClient.html#init-BMSClient-android) in your Android application.

 2. Make a network request.